Syntax:

 If inputs are per-grid values, then a grid group ID should be specified.
 Only grid cells in the grid group will be included in the calculations.
 See the group grid command for info on how grid cells can be assigned to grid groups.

-If inputs are per-surface values, then a surface group ID should be specified.
+If inputs are per-surf values, then a surface group ID should be specified.
 Only surface elements in the surface group will be included in the calculations.
 See the group surf command for info on how surface elements can be assigned to surface groups.

 If a single input is specified this compute produces a global scalar value.
 If multiple inputs are specified, this compute produces a global vector of values, the length of which is equal to the number of inputs specified.